Where to Score Cheap Movie Rentals and Discounts: The 5 Best Options

 - Get the latest releases at the cheapest price.

 - No membership fees required.

-- Very wide selection that updates frequently.
+- A broad selection that updates frequently.

-Option 4: Buy Cheap on eBay
+4. Buy Cheap Movie Bundles on eBay

 The benefits of buying on eBay:

-Option 5: Auctions and Yard Sales
+5. Visit Auctions and Yard Sales

 There’s no obligation for you to stay and buy anything.
-If you see a big box of DVDs, then buy a bidder card, wait until the box comes up, and start bidding!
-The odds are pretty good that you’ll get that box of movies for very cheap.
+If you see a big box of DVDs, buy a bidder card, wait until the box comes up, and start bidding!
+The odds are pretty good that you’ll get the box of movies for cheap.

 The benefits of buying at auctions or yard sales: